Dylan Gauthier

 Associate Director of TriBeCa-based art gallery focused on new media (sound, technology, new media, performance, socially-engaged art), founded by Lea Rekow in 2003.
 GAS was a legendary Downtown art venue for the pursuit of cultural practices which foster ideas and collaborations in multi-disciplinary contemporary art with a focus on the intersection between music, politics, pop and international cultures.AIMS & OBJECTIVESTo extend the range of art experience.To encourage emerging artists to exhibit innovative work in a professional environment.To develop a gallery program which includes a wide range of disciplines and to facilitate and support varied curatorship, exhibition, and contemporary critique.To assist in catalogue essays and publication, promotional material and exhibition concepts.To promote artists and their practices.To foster an awareness within both the local downtown manhattan community and a wider international community of the cultural pursuits being explored at GAS.To raise the professional profile of the curators, writers, exhibitors and designers through exposure and sale of their work.

-Dylan Gauthier Skills
+Dylan Gauthier education

-Frequently Asked Questions about Dylan Gauthier
+Frequently asked questions about Dylan Gauthier

 What company does Dylan Gauthier work for?

-Dylan Gauthier works for More Art
+Dylan Gauthier works for More Art.

-Dylan Gauthier's current role is Associate Curator: More Art // Director of Research: Wright-Ingraham Institute || Dylan Gauthier is an artist, curator, and educator focused on socially-engaged art, water, and environment..
+Dylan Gauthier is listed as Associate Curator: More Art // Director of Research: Wright-Ingraham Institute || Dylan Gauthier is an artist, curator, and educator focused on socially-engaged art, water, and environment. at More Art.

 What is Dylan Gauthier's email address?

-What is Dylan Gauthier's direct phone number?
+What is Dylan Gauthier's phone number?

 What schools did Dylan Gauthier attend?